Inconel 625/Alloy 625 Key Benefits:

 Overview of Chemistry

-The strength of Inconel 625 screws comes from the stiffening effect of molybdenum and niobium on its nickel-chromium matrix.
+Inconel 625 screws are a nickel alloy whose strength is derived from the stiffening effect of molybdenum and niobium on its nickel-chromium matrix.
 This provides alloy 625 strength without the need for precipitation hardening.
 The high molybdenum content of Inconel 625 makes these screws very resistant to pitting and crevice corrosion, while the niobium acts to stabilize the it against sensitization during welding, subsequently preventing cracking.
 The core element of nickel provides 625 the ability to prevent chloride ion stress corrosion cracking.

 Inconel 625 Screws in Action: Extreme Applications